gkotian/gkotian.github.io/travels/_posts/2010-02-11-snorkelling-at-angthong-national-marine-park.md

 title: Snorkelling at Angthong National Marine Park
 categories:
 - Thailand
-excerpt: The snorkelling package tour at Koh Samui starts early in the morning, and we were picked up from our hotel at the crack of dawn.
 ---

 The snorkelling package tour at Koh Samui starts early in the morning, and we